LettError/DesignspaceProblems/problems.md

   * `2.10	source location is anisotropic`
   * `2.11	axis without on-axis sources`
   * `2.12	no source on mapped default location`
+  * `2.13	location with illegal value for discrete axis`

 ## 3. instances